Tourmaline: Nedforum (part three)

-Everyone reported; mobiles distributed for this purpose alone.
-On every worker’s desk, every nightstand, sat the old-fashioned wired phones…an alteration pleasing to Mrs. Leonhardt.
+Everyone reported; mobiles were distributed for this purpose alone.
+On every worker’s desk, every nightstand, sat the old-fashioned wired phones, an alteration pleasing to Mrs. Leonhardt.
 Over cell you could reach only the government line.
-You might call for help, view news alerts; being Anton, hear a personal encouragement from your service.
+You might call for help, view news alerts.
+Or being Anton, hear a personal encouragement from your service.
 His inbox told him: Return to your unfinished assignment.
-And quoted him, “…poor bitch…not valued.”
+And quoted him, so he’d bear this second-skin surveillance in mind: “…poor bitch…not valued.”

 Snitching it was not, no ties of loyalty in this new life to betray.
-Duty…but duty of neutral reward.
-You reported to not unbalance your mobile status.
+Only duty, of neutral reward.
+You reported to not unbalance your status.
 He looked in the sack, and the tourmaline was there, a ring, Vonnie’s.
-It was breathtaking—not yet the rushing implications of contact, but that a breach of this kind could make its way in.
+It was breathtaking.
+Not yet the rushing implications of contact, but that a breach of this kind could make its way in.
 They didn’t know what Anton knew.

 However.
-No disguising of anomaly, sitting pegged here by an array of cameras.
-He lifted his head, spying for the officer soon to arrive, so many of his behaviors now documented.
+Normal to anomaly was a narrow margin, sitting pegged by an array of cameras.
+He lifted his head, spying about for the officer soon to arrive.
 He stood, walked, took a fussing view of the harmed pastries, acting it.
 Anton plays Anton…

 He smiled, smiled in answer to himself, and this perhaps sat well with their view of him.

 His best was all he could do.
-The pen, he pressed with mind alight.
+He pressed the pen with mind alight.
 Vonnie, Anton did not write in his notes, only, will there be another?
 Where does she live now?
-Yes, if she summoned him, he would go, by any means, by whatever means… The suicide attackers could will themselves through the sonic walls.
+Yes, if she summoned him, he would go, by any means, by whatever means… The suicide attackers could will themselves through sonic walls.
 The hypnotic state could break.
-Under great purpose, great self-discipline…
+Under great purpose, great self-discipline.

 (2020, Stephanie Foster)